28 of the Most Effective Ways to Increase Productivity in a Dental Office

 25. Standardize Processes

-By Implementing standardized workflows for key administrative and clinical procedures, you can eliminate inconsistencies and errors that can waste valuable time.
+By implementing standardized workflows for key administrative and clinical procedures, you can eliminate inconsistencies and errors that can waste valuable time.
 Creating clear guidelines on the best practice steps for each task allows your dental team to work together seamlessly.

 26. Reduce Overtime